The Unreality of Time: The atemporality of the B-series

 McTaggart argues that the conception of time as only forming a B-series is inadequate because the B-series does not change, and change is of the essence of time.
 If any conception of reality represents it as changeless, then this is a conception of an atemporal reality.
 The B-series does not change because earlier-later relationships never change (e.g. the year 2010 is always later than 2000).
 The events that form a B-series must therefore also form an A-series in order to count as being in time, i.e. they must pass from future to present, and from present to past, in order to change.

-The A- and B-series are not mutually exclusive.
+The A-series and B-series are not mutually exclusive.
 If events form an A-series they automatically also form a B-series (anything in the present is earlier than anything in the future, and later than everything past).
-The question is not therefore whether time forms an A- or a B-series; the question is whether time forms both an A- and a B-series, or only a B-series.
+The question is not therefore whether time forms an A- or a B-series; the question is whether time forms both an A-series and a B-series, or only a B-series.

 The proponents of the B-view of time typically respond by arguing that even if events do not change their positions in the B-series, it does not follow that there can be no change in the B-series.
 This conclusion only follows if it is assumed that events are the only entities that can change.
-There can be change in the B-series in the form of objects bearing different properties at different times (Braithwaite 1928; Gotshalk 1930; Marhenke 1935; Smart 1949; Mellor 1981 & 98; Oaklander 1984; LePoidevin 1991; Dyke 2002).
+There can be change in the B-series in the form of objects bearing different properties at different times.

 The suggestion that the B-view of time can escape the problem by appealing to particulars that endure through time and have different properties at different times is controversial in its own right, but it is generally assumed that this is a controversy that has nothing to do with McTaggart.
 Instead it is treated as a separate issue, the question of whether things can endure in B-time.
-However, as Ingthorsson has argued, McTaggart does discuss variation in the properties of persistent entities in the 1st Volume of The Nature of Existence, and there comes to the conclusion that variation in the properties of things between times is not change but mere variation between the temporal parts of things (Ingthorsson 2001).
+However, as Ingthorsson has argued, McTaggart does discuss variation in the properties of persistent entities in the 1st Volume of The Nature of Existence, and there comes to the conclusion that variation in the properties of things between times is not change but mere variation between the temporal parts of things.